Daz42/esphome-ratgdo/README.md

 This is a port of the ratgdo software for the v2.0/v2.5 board to ESPHome.

+Note: This fork includes a change in setting the Obstruction Sensor to read the GDO state rather than direct from the sensors.
+This is essential to support 2 pairs of sensors.

 [Visit the github.io page to purchase boards](https://paulwieland.github.io/ratgdo/#order)

 ## Installation